SpicyPirate67/leet_bot/README.md

 `host.docker.internal` is the same as `localhost` on a normal machine, but we use this because we are running the bot inside a docker container.
 "LeetTimeScores" is the name of the database within mongoDB.

+# Discord.js
+This bot uses the dicord.js libary, the documentation and starting guide are linked bellow

+If you wish to add more slash commands, create a new file in the `commands` folder, the name dosent matter but it needs to end with .js for obvious reasons.
+Once you have finished the command, or when you have changed it and want to update it, run the `DeployCommands.js` file, this will register the commands with the discord API and you will be able to use them.

+Note commands can be either registered globaly or to a guid (a discord server), at the moment all commands are registered globaly so every guild the bot is in will be able to use them.
+See the documentation if you would like to change this.

 # Documentation links
 [Mongoose](https://mongoosejs.com/)
 [Discord.js](https://discord.js.org/#/)